-It goes without saying that staff retention within the creative sectors is critical to the stability and performance of a business.
-It is even more prevalent within the digital sector where there is a real shortage of qualified personnel.
-Due to the recession and the fact collegesand universities have been slow in incorporating specific courses into their curriculums, there is a lack of skilled candidates in the digital marketing and creative industries.
+It goes without saying that staff retention within the agency & marketing sectors is critical to the stability and performance of a business.
+It is even more prevalent within the marketing sector where there is a real shortage of qualified marketers.
+Due to the recession and the fact colleges and universities have been slow in incorporating specific courses into their curriculum’s, there is a lack of skilled candidates in the digital & marketing industries.
 Therefore, once you have skilled people under your roof, it makes sense to keep hold of them.

-It may seem somewhat ironic to have a recruiter writing about staff retention, but it can be healthy for medium- and long-term personnel to move on, since they may have taken all they can from the role, and as the employer you want keen and eager employees.
-It is also encouraging for existing personnel to learn from new and experienced members of staff; a new employee can add value and encourage existing employees to “up their game” and participate more in the development of the department or business.
+It may seem somewhat ironic to have a recruiter writing about staff retention, but it can be healthy for medium and long-term personnel to move on, since they may have taken all they can from the role.
+It is also encouraging for existing personnel to learn from new and experienced people; a new employee can add value and encourage existing employees to “up their game” and participate more in the development of the department or business.
 However, you of course don’t want to lose your star performers.

 Employee retention is one of the most solid indicators with regards to the health of your organisation.
 A collective loss of staff members has a negative impact on your business, both internally and externally.
 If you are losing key staff, you can safely bet that other people in the business will also be looking.

 Some of the key reasons why people seek a new role are: